aryarm/varCA/rules/README.md

 First, make sure that you fill out the [`prepare.yaml`](/configs/prepare.yaml) and the [`callers.yaml`](/configs/callers.yaml) config files, which specify input and parameters for the `prepare` subworkflow.
 See the [config README](/configs) for more information.

-You can execute the workflow like this:
+To execute the workflow, just call Snakemake with `-s rules/prepare.smk`:

 	snakemake -s rules/prepare.smk --use-conda -j